TraighScott/PenguinDefense/README.md

 ## Self Assessment

-We believe we deserve an A grade considering the things we managed to accomplish for this iteration.
-Next iteration will focus on juice and whatnot.
+We believe we deserve an A grade.
+Though we had to cut some features due to lack of time and overestimating scope, we believe we have a full experience thanks to the addition of waves and a boss.